 Besides 2% for Wilderness and Wild Areas, on average 5% of Germany´s forest will also be allowed to develop naturally.

 We are really glad, that Germany has decided to focus on Wilderness as a corner stone of its National Biodiversity Strategy.
 More than 700 000 ha of really wild places in Germany will now be protected from human intervention and extraction.
 They will be allowed to developed in an undefined open-ended natural process.
 These areas will be not only scientifically of enormous value in their climate change research but also be a future touristic highlight for any region to have such a Wilderness or wild area in the vicinity.

 The European Wilderness Society has started to view and Audit already some of the key Wilderness areas starting in Northern Germany.
-Already three Wild Areas have joined the European Wilderness Network.
-This process will continue until 2019.
+Already several Wild Areas have joined the European Wilderness Network.